WonderPro/Batch-2021/Mentors.md

 **KJSCE Comps B**

-Aatmaj Mhatre is a computer science enthusiast with a keen interest in Maths.
-He is the** C language mentor** for this program.
+Aatmaj is a computer science enthusiast with a keen interest in Maths.
+He is the **C language mentor** for this program.
 Always ready to help and guide others, Aatmaj likes to tinker around things and innovate new ideas.
 Teaching is his passion.
 He has recently taught a course on Python with over 70 parts on the Dev.to platform and has written an ebook on basics of MATLAB.

 **Skills**